Legion of Super Heroes (TV series): Home video

-Season 1 was released to home video in three separate DVD volumes, with four episodes on the first two releases and five on the third.
-The complete Season 1 collection was released in a 3-DVD box set, which merely collected each of the three individual volumes.
+The first season was released to home video in three separate DVD volumes, with four episodes each on the first two releases and five on the third.
+The complete Season 1 collection was released in a 3-DVD box set that collected the three individual volumes.
 All were released through Warner Home Video.

-The complete Season 2 DVD collection was released in July 2020, at the same time as the entire series on Blu-Ray, through the Warner Archive Collection.
-Season 1 volume 1 has a bonus featurette called "We Are Legion", and the Season 2 two-part series finale has an audio commentary with producer James Tucker, director Brandon Vietti, and the voice of Saturn Girl, Kari Wahlgren.
+In July 2020, the entire series and the second season were respectively released on Blu-ray and DVD through the Warner Archive Collection.
+Season 1 volume 1 has a bonus featurette called "We Are Legion", and the series finale has an audio commentary with producer James Tucker, director Brandon Vietti, and the voice of Saturn Girl, Kari Wahlgren.
 These bonus features are also included in the Complete Series Blu-Ray.

-The series is also available for purchase or streaming on various platforms, including iTunes, Amazon Prime Video, and DC Universe.
+The series is also available for purchase or streaming on various platforms, including iTunes, Amazon Prime Video, and formerly DC Universe.

 Individual episodes have been released on various other DC home video releases; for example, the two-part episode "Dark Victory" was released an extra on the 4K Ultra HD/Blu-ray release of The Death of Superman.

 Other media

 Legion of Super Heroes in the 31st Century

 A comic book based on the show's continuity was published under the title Legion of Super-Heroes in the 31st Century.
 According to the comic's writer, J. Torres, the name was chosen to distinguish itself from more specifically youth-oriented titles such as Justice League Adventures and Superman Adventures.
 The first issue was distributed during Free Comic Book Day 2007 in addition to being sold.

-An interview concerning the Legion of Super Heroes in the 31st Century comic confirmed that the comic was to continue publication despite the series ending, and that the comic would also be telling stories that were to have taken place after the second-season finale.
+An interview concerning the comic confirmed that it would continue publication despite the series ending, and would also be telling stories that were to have taken place after the second-season finale.
 As of issue #20, the comic ceased publication.